incinn/barnz.dev/content/projects/barnz-dev/index.md

 **TypeScript** was a no-brainer.
 I love it.
 It was relatively easy to integrate the build into the Hugo workflow.
 As a first for me outside of the **Angular** ecosystem, everything is also fully unit tested with **Jest**.

 It was important to me that everything worked with **JavaScript disabled**.
 I spent a lot of time making sure the core functionality all worked, and JavaScript only ever added additional flavour.
-I believe that core mechanics of all websites should work with JavaScript disabled where possible.

 # Future

 My intention is for this iteration of the website to stay around for a while.
 If I ever feel the itch to rebuild it, I can just create a new theme and use that without throwing everything away and starting from scratch.
-I want to add more fun and pointless interactive areas - such as the accent colour picker - and I intend on releasing various components as open source freebies.
+I want to add more fun and pointless interactive areas (such as the accent colour picker), and I intend on releasing various components individually.

 I want to write more blog posts.
 As I mentioned in my [Hello World]({{< relref "hello-world.md" >}}) post, I am not a confident writer.
 I want that to change.